igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   (assert (get data :bar) "Bar is missing")) => nil
 ~~~

 Setting `*assert*` to false is common when building an uberjar.
 In this case, all the assertions are removed completely from the resulting bytecode.
-If you rely on assertions in code a lot, keep in mind they can be disabled one day.
+If you rely on assertions in code a lot, keep in mind they can be disabled on prod.

 The pre- and post- checks in `defn` rely on `*assert*` as well: